Paul Bernardo: Rape and death of Tammy Homolka

 Despite being observed vacuuming and washing laundry in the middle of the night, and despite a chemical burn on Tammy's face, the municipal coroner and Karla's family accepted Bernardo and Karla's version of events.
 The official cause of Tammy's death was ruled accidental, the result of choking on vomit after consumption of alcohol.
 After Tammy's death, Bernardo and Karla videotaped themselves engaging in sexual intercourse, with Karla wearing Tammy's clothing and pretending to be her.

 The couple moved out of the Homolka household to a rented bungalow in Port Dalhousie soon afterward.
 During Tammy's funeral, witnesses saw Bernardo caressing her body in its open casket.
-Inside the casket, Bernardo and Karla placed a copy of their wedding invitation, which showed a photo of the couple grinning, along with a note.
-These items were discovered when Tammy's body was exhumed three years later and were removed at the request of Karla's family.
+Inside the casket, Bernardo and Karla surreptitiously placed a copy of their wedding invitation, which showed a photo of the couple grinning, along with a note.
+These items were discovered when Tammy's body was exhumed three years later, and were then removed at the request of Karla's family.

 In 2001, the magazine Elm Street published an article which implied that forensic evidence proved that Tammy's death was not an accident and that her sister had deliberately administered an overdose of halothane.
 The publication described Karla as a "malignant narcissist" who was so incensed by her fiancé's attraction to her sister that she removed Tammy from his affections permanently.